Ted Cruz: Government shutdown of 2013

 Cruz had a leading role in the 2013 United States federal government shutdown.
-Cruz gave a 21-hour Senate speech in an effort to hold up a federal budget bill and thereby defund the Affordable Care Act.
+He gave a 21-hour Senate speech in an effort to hold up a federal budget bill and thereby defund the Affordable Care Act.
 Cruz persuaded the House of Representatives and House Speaker John Boehner to include an ACA defunding provision in the bill.

-In the U.S. Senate, former Majority Leader Harry Reid blocked the filibuster attempt because only 18 Republican senators supported the filibuster.
-During the filibuster he read Green Eggs and Ham by Dr. Seuss.
-To supporters, the move "signaled the depth of Cruz's commitment to rein in government".
-This move was extremely popular among Cruz supporters, with Rick Manning of Americans for Limited Government naming Cruz "2013 Person of the Year" in an op-ed in The Hill, primarily for his filibuster against the Affordable Care Act.
+In the Senate, former Majority Leader Harry Reid blocked the filibuster attempt because only 18 Republican senators supported it.
+During the filibuster, Cruz read Green Eggs and Ham by Dr. Seuss.
+Among supporters, the move "signaled the depth of Cruz's commitment to rein in government" and was extremely popular, with Rick Manning of Americans for Limited Government naming Cruz "2013 Person of the Year" in an op-ed in The Hill, primarily for his filibuster against the Affordable Care Act.
 Cruz was also named "2013 Man of the Year" by conservative publications TheBlaze, and The American Spectator, "2013 Conservative of the Year" by Townhall, and "2013 Statesman of the Year" by the Republican Party of Sarasota County, Florida.
 He was a finalist for Time magazine's "Person of the Year" in 2013.
 To critics, including some Republican colleagues such as Senator Lindsey Graham, the move was ineffective.

-Cruz has consistently denied any involvement in the 2013 government shutdown, even though he cast several votes to prolong it and was blamed by many within his own party for prompting it.
+Cruz has consistently denied any involvement in the 2013 government shutdown, even though he cast several votes to prolong it and was blamed by many in his party for prompting it.